PPM: Exploring 1st order effects

 ylab = "Walmarts per km2", xlab = "Income", legend = FALSE)

 Note the difference in relationships between the two models.
-In the first plot, we note an increasing relationship between Walmart intensity and population density; this is to be expected since you would not expect to see Walmart stores in underpopulated areas.
+In the first plot, we note a slightly increasing relationship between Walmart intensity and population density; this is to be expected since you would not expect to see Walmart stores in underpopulated areas.
 In the second plot, we note an inverse relationship between Walmart intensity and income—i.e. as an area’s income increases, the Walmart intensity decreases.

 The grey envelopes encompass the 95% confidence interval; i.e. the true estimate (black line) can fall anywhere within this envelope.
 Note how the envelope broadens near the upper end of the population density values–this suggests wide uncertainty in the estimated model.